KingSwim404/software-engineer-manifesto/README.md

 # Software Engineer Manifesto

-- ### Fork this project , and  sign your name to start a  new  programming life.
+- ### Fork this project , and  sign your name to start a  new  programming life

   - If  you  don't  agree with this manifesto,don"t  fork  it.